skywind3000/vim-navigator/README.md

 :Navigator g:my_keymap
 ```

-There can be multiple navigator keymaps existing simultaneously with different options.
+There can be multiple navigator keymaps existing simultaneously with different window sizes and positions.

 ## TODO